School of Education

 Education is an ever-changing area of study.
 At the University of Wolverhampton, your teaching team are well qualified and experienced tutors with practitioner expertise and research in the field of Education.
 They are constantly developing different approaches to learning and teaching, with varied and challenging assessment methods and ongoing curriculum development and innovation.
 Your teaching staff at the University of Wolverhampton are active researchers and these interests contribute to high quality teaching and learning that you will experience.

-We welcome international students from a range of countries such as Nigeria, Sri Lanka, India, and China.
+We welcome international students from a range of countries such as Nigeria, Sri Lanka, Nepal, India, and China.
 We offer an extended induction programme, the opportunity to engage with UK educational processes, and enable critical thinking through supportive writing workshops.
 As an international student, you will also have an academic coach who will support your transition into university and meet with you regularly to support your studies, as well as academic mentoring and coaching support.
 As the university of opportunity, we reflect the diversity and cultural backgrounds of our students, and the MA in Education offers a globally diverse curriculum.
-For international students, you can find out more information about studying at the University of Wolverhampton here - https://www.wlv.ac.uk/international/
+International students can find out more information about studying at the University of Wolverhampton by visiting our International webpage.

 For those students with previous study at Level 7, such as a Postgraduate Certificate in Education (PGCE), Post Graduate Certificate (PGCert), or CPD at level 7, there is the opportunity to apply for recognition of prior certificated learning that can contribute up to 100 credits towards your MA.